Mike Brey

 Michael Paul Brey (born March 22, 1959) is an American basketball coach.
-He was recently men's head coach at the University of Notre Dame.
+Currently an assistant coach for the Atlanta Hawks of the National Basketball Association, he was previously the men's head basketball coach at the University of Notre Dame.
+Brey served as the coach for 23 seasons from his hiring in 2000 until his resignation at the end of the 2022–23 season.

 Early life and education

 Brey, the son of Olympic swimmer Betty Brey, graduated from DeMatha Catholic High School in Hyattsville, Maryland in 1977.
 As a two-year letter winner under coach Morgan Wootten, Brey helped the team to a 55–9 mark.
 He enrolled at Northwestern State University, where he played varsity basketball for three years (1977–1980).
 He played one season at George Washington in 1981–82 after sitting out the 1980–81 season as a transfer.
 He served as team captain and was named most valuable player with 5.0 points and 4.8 rebounds per game for the Colonials.
 In 1982 Brey graduated from George Washington University with a bachelor's degree in physical education.

 Coaching career

 Brey returned to his former high school, becoming an assistant coach under Morgan Wootten.
 In 1987, he was hired by Duke University to assist Mike Krzyzewski, and in 1995 he took over his first head coaching job at the University of Delaware.
 Brey guided the Fightin' Blue Hens to a 99–51 record over five years, leading the team to two America East Conference Championships and subsequently two trips to the NCAA Tournament.
 In 2000, Brey became the head coach at the University of Notre Dame.